Zilliqa/dev-portal-old/docs/dev-keys-pkey.md

 title: Keystore File & Private Key
 ---

 Dapp developers can allow their users to interact with their dapp by entering their keystore file or private key as well.
-Although, the recommended strategy for user key management is using a browser add-on like Zilpay.
+Although, the recommended strategy for user key management is using a browser add-on like ZilPay.

 The following code snippet illustrates how to get the user private key from the encrypted keystore file.